 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Detroit - The three Detroit casinos’ aggregate revenue in February was 1.7 percent higher than same-month totals last year.
-The casinos’ aggregate revenue for February topped January results by 6.7 percent.
+Detroit, March 8, 2017 - The three Detroit casinos’ aggregate February revenue of $117.3 million was a fractional 0.7 percent higher than same-month results last year and topped January results by 4.7 percent.

-During February, the casinos paid $9.4 million in gaming taxes to the state of Michigan compared with $9.3 million for the same month last year.
+During February, the three Detroit casinos paid $9.5 million in gaming taxes to the state of Michigan compared with $9.4 million during February 2016.

 "The Michigan Gaming Control Board shall ensure the conduct of fair and honest gaming to protect the interests of the citizens of the State of Michigan."